XavierRuf/countries-tree/README.md

 # Subtask 5:
-*Result of function generator you can see in the console
+*Result of function generator you can see in the console.
+For fake-data in the function, i using faker.js

 ## Available Scripts